 Based on available evidence, children do not appear to be at higher risk for COVID-19 than adults.
-While some children and infants have been sick and have had severe illness with COVID-19, adults make up most of the known cases to date.
+While some children and infants have had severe illness with COVID-19, adults make up most of the known cases to date (96%).

 Children seem to have milder forms of the illness.
 Symptoms in kids under 18 years of age range from infection without symptoms to mild upper respiratory symptoms with runny nose and cough, to pneumonia requiring hospitalization.

 Children and babies with underlying health conditions may experience more serious COVID-19 infections, especially those with problems that impact the heart or lungs or the ability to fight infection.